All accounts are kept in our database. BullGuard connects to the database and reads the subscription details.

-Default general settings: Will restore the BullGuard interface settings to default
+Default general settings: Clicking the Restore button will restore the BullGuard interface settings to default

 Proxy connections: If you use a proxy server to connect to the internet, your computer will try to access our login server and fail on the account of the proxy server (the entire process is very similar to posing a question to a person who doesn’t have the knowledge to provide an adequate answer).
 This is why if you’re in this situation, you need to configure the proxy server details first so that the login or register process will succeed.

 Use proxy server: This option must be enabled if you use a proxy server.
 It allows you to enter your proxy server details.